Jesús Casas

-Jesús Casas García (born 23 October 1973) is a Spanish football manager.
+Jesús Casas García (born 23 October 1973) is a Spanish football manager who was most recently the manager of Singapore Premier League club Lion City Sailors.

-Managerial and coaching career
+Managerial career

 Early career

 Casas began his coaching career at age 29 with the youth sides of Cádiz CF. He later worked as match analyst for SD Eibar and FC Barcelona B, before becoming a scout and match analyst at FC Barcelona.
-He then returned to Cádiz, to become a director of their youth department, and in January 2018, he became an assistant to Javi Gracia at Watford.
+He then returned to Cádiz, to become a director of their youth department.

-In summer 2018, Casas became an assistant to Luis Enrique and Robert Moreno in the Spain national team, a position he held until February 2022.
+On 21 January 2018, Casas became an assistant manager to Javi Gracia at Premier League club Watford but then left the club on 9 July 2018 to became an assistant manager to Luis Enrique and Robert Moreno with the Spain national team, a position he held until February 2022.